hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 as [complementation](#complemention), [composition](#composition), and
 [logical division](#logical-division).

 TODO: How about coalesce, left/right inverse?
-Are the fundamental enough to cover?
+Are these fundamental enough to cover?

 ## The basics